 ****Students will be logging on to the Star Assessment program for a review of Math and Reading skills for the year.
 Here are the weeks/dates for the year for our Star Assessments in both Math and Reading:

-LITERATURE/WORDLY WISE: We have read a few stories from our Reading Book in Unit 1 & 2, and worked on various reading skills that include comprehension, vocabulary, main idea and higher level thinking skills.
+READING: We will read a few stories from our Reading Book in Unit 1 & 2, and work on various reading skills that include comprehension, vocabulary, main idea and higher level thinking skills.

-**We read our first novel of the year: “The Giver” by Lois Lowry, and did many individual and group activities and projects around the plot and theme of the book.
-We plan to view the movie as well, to compare the book and the movie this month. **Our last novel was “The Outsiders” which we just finished this last week of March.
+**We will also read our first novel of the year in October: “The Giver” by Lois Lowry, and accomplish many individual/group activities and projects around the plot and theme of the book.
+We plan to view the movie as well, to compare the book and the movie this month. **Our next novel will be “The Outsiders” which we will begin the last week of February.
 Our last novel, which we will begin in April, will be one of choice in our Literature Circle Groups!

-Wordly Wise: We will continue with our work in Wordly Wise each week, and learning a new set of words to understand and develop our vocabulary.
+Vocabulary Building Review/Wordly Wise: We will continue with our work in Building Vocabulary each week, and learning a new set of words to understand and develop our vocabulary.

 The students should also be reading daily (15-20 minutes each day at home), including silent reading done in class) towards their required AR Points each Trimester. **This Year, the total recommended AR points will be: 60 Points; that’s 20 Points each Trimester!

-WRITING/LA LAB: We are working on our creative writing skills, as well as the 6 Traits of Writing, and other writing activities around sentence and paragraph structure, and using basic grammar correctly in our writing.
+WRITING: We will be working on our creative writing skills, as well as the 6 Traits of Writing, and other writing activities around sentence and paragraph structure, and using basic grammar correctly in our writing.

 Here’s to a positive and most continued productive year together.
 I wish to thank you for all that you do for your child’s educational journey.
 Since you are their primary teachers, I’m honored to be on the same team!